Nicki Minaj's Husband Kenneth Petty Surrenders in Sex Offender Case

 Nicki Minaj's husband Kenneth Petty has surrendered to federal authorities after failing to register as a sex offender.

 E!
 News has confirmed through the United States Attorney's Office of Los Angeles that Petty surrendered to federal authorities and was taken into custody today.
-Petty's initial appearance and arraignment will be at 2 p.m. today in Downtown L.A.
+Petty pleaded not guilty and was released on $100,000 bond.
+His trial is set for April 28.

 According to court documents, filed on Feb.
 25 and obtained by E!
 News, Petty was indicted by a grand jury for failure to register as a sex offender.